monkonius/animate/README.md

 ```

 ## Installation:
-Clone the repository, create a virtual environment, and install the necessary packages from the requirements file.
+Clone the repository, create and activate a virtual environment, and install the necessary packages from the requirements file.
 ```
 git clone https://github.com/monkonius/animate
 cd animate/
 python3 -m venv .venv
+. .venv/bin/activate
 pip3 install -r requirements.txt
 ```

 ## Usage:
-Run the application while inside the activated virtual environment within the Animate repository.
+To run the application locally, activate the virtual environment within the Animate repository, and be sure to use the `--insecure` flag since Debug is set to False.
 ```
 . .venv/bin/activate
-python3 manage.py runserver
+python3 manage.py runserver --insecure
 ```